 Call for Abstract

-Pharmacy 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Pharmacy 2017
+World Pharma Congress 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in World Pharma Congress 2018

 Submit your abstract to any of the mentioned tracks.